-Henry M. Robinson Laboratory of Astrophysics, 1932.
-Built with funds provided by the International Education Board and the General Education Board, and named in honor of Mr. Henry M. Robinson of Pasadena, member of the Board of Trustees, 1907-37, and of the Executive Council of the Institute.
-Renovations began in 2010 to transform the building into the Linde + Robinson Laboratory for Global Environmental Science, renamed in honor of a contribution by trustee and alumnus Ronald Linde and his wife, Maxine.
+Linde + Robinson Laboratory for Global Environmental Science, 1932 and 2011.
+The former Henry M. Robinson Laboratory of Astrophysics (1932) was built with funds provided by the International Education Board and the General Education Board, and named in honor of Mr. Henry M. Robinson of Pasadena, member of the Board of Trustees, 1907-37, and of the Executive Council of the Institute.
+An extensive renovation transformed the building into the Linde + Robinson Laboratory for Global Environmental Science (2011), renamed in honor of a contribution by Vice Chair of the Board of Trustees and alumnus Ronald K. Linde and his wife, Maxine.